 Wood or Metal?

-Convenience: Metal wins here, hands down.
-It is lighter than wood and since it is not a solid material, two metal studs only take up the space of one piece of lumber.
-This makes for easier transporting.
-Metal is cut using aviation snips, which means no sawdust.
-However, gloves should be worn to protect the hands from sharp edges and care must be taken to clean up any small pieces that end up on the floor.
+Metal can be cut using aviation snips, which means no sawdust.
+However, gloves should be worn to protect the hands from sharp edges and care must be taken to clean up any small pieces that end up on the floor, lest they migrate into your foot..

-Stability: Wood is prone to twisting and warping; metal is not.
+Wood is prone to twisting and warping; metal is not.
 Wood also wicks moisture which can lead to mold growth and rot; metal does not.
 However, metal does rust.
-A vapour barrier or sill gasket should be used between the bottom plate and the concrete floor regardless of which material is used.
+A vapor barrier or sill gasket should always be used between the bottom plate and the concrete floor regardless of which material is used.

-Environmental Concerns: Metal framing has sometimes been promoted as an environmentally friendly alternative to wood.
+Metal framing has sometimes been promoted as an environmentally friendly alternative to wood.
 However, both materials have their positive and negative points.
 Wood comes from trees, and cutting down trees is generally seen as bad for the environment.
-However, wood is a renewable resource amd we are getting better at managing our forests.
+However, wood is a renewable resource and we are getting better at managing our forests.
 Wood scrap is biodegradable and smaller pieces can be composted, but it takes a while to wood to break down and most scrap ends up in the landfill anyway.
-Metal is recyclable, and recycling is generally seen as good for the environment.
-However, the recycling process does generate a certain amount of pollution.
-Also, the ore has to be mined and refined to produce metal, and that negatively impacts the environment.
+Metal is recyclable, and while recycling is generally seen as good for the environment, the recycling process is not.
 Basically, either material can be seen as better or worse for the environment than the other, depending on your point of view.
-Further perspectives on reducing the environmental impact of home construction and renovation can be found elsewhere on this site.

-Cold Transfer: Metal conducts cold.
-Metal studs on an outside wall will transfer the cold.
+Metal conducts cold.
+Metal framing next to an outside wall (ie the foundation wall in a basement) will transfer the cold.
 Beyond the obvious comfort issue, this may cause condensation on the walls in the stud locations.
 The condensation can attract dirt which will lead to dirty stripes on the walls.
 Therefore extruded polystyrene insulation should be considered between the outside wall and the metal to act as a thermal break.
 I did not take this step but did not notice any major problems.
 With wood, cold transfer is less than with metal, but it still exists.

-Having worked with both materials, I believe that one is not necessarily better than the other.
+Having worked with both materials, I believe that both have their positive and negative attributes.
 It basically comes down to personal preference.

 Installing Metal Studs